Navinate/stairwell-new/README.md

 npm install
 ```

-Next, start the redis server on the default port (6379).
+Next, start the redis on the default port (6379).
 ```bash
 redis-server
 ```